A look into some of the fine properties of functions with bounded $\mathscr A$-variation: Preliminaries

-We will also frequently be restricting our considerations to smooth functions $u \in \BV^\Bcal(\Omega) \cap \Crm^\infty(\Omega;V)$.
-The following result concerning \emph{strict density} of smooth functions in the space $\BV^\Bcal$ will allow us to make such a restriction.
+We will also frequently be restricting our considerations to smooth functions $u \in BV^\Acal(\Omega) \cap \Crm^\infty(\Omega;V)$.
+This is because one may approximate an arbitary map in $BV^\Acal$ in the appropriate sense by such functions.
+Indeed, we have the following result concerning \emph{strict density} of smooth functions in the space $BV^\Acal$: